fhiso/legacy-format/serialization-redux.md

 A pseudo-structure consists of the following components:

 Tag
-:   Every pseudo-structure has a *tag*, specified in this document.
+:   Every pseudo-structure has a *tag*, a string specified in this document.

 Payload
 :   If present, a string.